Proton AG: SimpleLogin

-SimpleLogin is an open source email alias service that allows users to use email aliases to protect their privacy online and protect their main inbox from spam and phishing attacks.

-SimpleLogin also provides additional security features such as PGP encryption and two-factor authentication on a variety of platforms including the web, mobile apps and browser extensions.

-After being acquired by Proton in early 2022, SimpleLogin functionality was integrated into Proton Mail, Proton Pass, and subtly in the whole ecosystem, allowing the Proton community to hide their email addresses with SimpleLogin.
+SimpleLogin is an open-source email alias service that allows users to use email aliases to protect their main inbox from spam and phishing attacks.
+SimpleLogin also provides additional security features such as PGP encryption and two-factor authentication on various platforms including the web, mobile apps and browser extensions.
+After being acquired by Proton in early 2022, SimpleLogin functionality was integrated into Proton Mail, Proton Pass, and the rest of the Proton ecosystem.

 Proton Pass

-Released for public beta on 20 April 2023, Proton Pass is a cloud based password manager solution with end-to-end encryption.

-As of June 28, 2023, it is available to all Proton users.

-It also allows users to generate email aliases via SimpleLogin, however uses its own domains instead of the SimpleLogin ones.
+Released in public beta on 20 April 2023, Proton Pass is a cloud-based password manager solution with end-to-end encryption.
+As of 28 June 2023, it is available to all Proton users.
+It also allows users to generate email aliases through SimpleLogin.

-Proton Pass has an interface compatibly similar to that of iCloud Passwords.